swcarpentry/training-course/curriculum.md

 *   Collaborative lesson development
 *   Teaching a lesson online

-It&#8217;s all very well to know how the brain works, or how society&#8217;s needs and expectations shape our ideas about learning, but eventually we have to decide how to translate those ideas into actual teaching.
+It's all very well to know how the brain works, or how society's needs and expectations shape our ideas about learning, but eventually we have to decide how to translate those ideas into actual teaching.
 One of the best guides to doing this that we have found is the book <cite><a href="http://www.amazon.com/How-Learning-Works-Research-Based-Jossey-Bass/dp/0470484101">How Learning Works: Seven Research-Based Principles for Smart Teaching</a></cite>, by Ambrose et al (Jossey-Bass, 2010).
 Their advice is based in equal parts on theory, research, and experience, and while some of their recommendations may seem banal when summarized, the full-length explanations in the book itself are not.
 Over the course of many years, Ambrose et al claim that they have found these principles to be:

 1.  **domain-independent:** they apply equally well across all subject areas;
 2.  **experience-independent:** they apply to all educational levels and learning situations; and
 3.  **cross-cultural:** although it is always important to remember that culture influences how the principles should be applied in particular situations.

-***1. Students&#8217; prior knowledge can help or hinder learning.***
+***1. Students' prior knowledge can help or hinder learning.***

 Students come to courses and other learning situations with knowledge, beliefs, and attitudes gained in the rest of their lives.
 This knowledge influences how they filter and interpret what they are learning.
-If students&#8217; prior knowledge is accurate, and is switched on at the right times, it provides a strong foundation for building new knowledge.
+If students' prior knowledge is accurate, and is switched on at the right times, it provides a strong foundation for building new knowledge.
 On the other hand, when that knowledge is inert, wrong, insufficient, or switched on inappropriately, it will interfere with learning.

 Recommendations

-1. Methods to Gauge the Extent and Nature of Students&#8217; Prior Knowledge
+1. Methods to Gauge the Extent and Nature of Students' Prior Knowledge
     1. Talk to colleagues.
     2. Administer a diagnostic assessment.
     3. Have students assess their own prior knowledge.